 - Kidney infections can progress quickly and are often due to infection with E.Coli.

-- Pyelonephritis (kidney infections) are particularly concerning during pregnancy because they can cause premature labor.
+- Pyelonephritis (kidney infections) are particularly concerning during pregnancy because it can cause premature labor.

-Here is a list of ways to help prevent a UTI (courtesy of the Mayo Clinic):
+Here is a list of ways to help prevent a urinary tract infection:

 - Drink plenty of liquids, especially water.

 - Avoid irritating feminine products.